Will Benson Player Props: Reds vs. Cubs

 Will Benson At The Plate

-- Benson has picked up a hit in 51.7% of his 58 games this year, with at least two hits in 17.2% of them.
+- Benson has picked up a hit in 30 of 59 games this season, with multiple hits 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.